Privacy Policy

 Because DriveStat does not operate a user database, there's nothing to export or delete on our side.
 To delete your locally cached data:

-- Sign out from DriveStat (clears the in-browser token).
+- Sign out from DriveStat (clears the in-browser token and cached Drive metadata from this browser).

 - Clear site data for